-TOP PLACES TO SEE AND EXPERIENCES TO TRY
+TOP PLACES TO SEE & EXPERIENCES TO TRY IN CAMBODIA

 Siem Reap: Though the town offers nothing much of an attraction, it is popular as a base for tourists to make their day tours to Angkor Wat Archaeological Park.
 Other than the ruins of Angkor, the only other activity close to Siem Reap, where most tourists tend to frequent, is sailing down the Tonle Sap River.
 Located at 20kms south of the main town, this is where you can explore a different kind of life running around the country’s major waterway.

-BEST TIME TO TRAVEL
+BEST TIME TO TRAVEL IN CAMBODIA

 Since Cambodia is a hot country, it is advised to come here between October and March.
 July, August and September also make a fairly good time to travel, thanks to the monsoons, but high humidity might make things tough to travel, particularly while going around the ruins of Angkor, where you’re required to walk and sweat all the time.

-COST OF TRAVELLING
+COST OF TRAVELLING IN CAMBODIA

 FEW OTHER TIPS

 - Avoid night buses in the country.
-While I was travelling in the country, many tourists shared their story about how thy lost their valuable items in the night buses, soon after they dozed off.
+While I was travelling in the country, many tourists shared their story about how they lost their valuable items in the night buses, soon after they dozed off.
 They all warned me to take whatever means of transportation, but a night bus.